ramyardaneshgar/HTB-Writeup-Database-Enumeration/README.md

 ## **Part 1: SQLMap Essentials**

 ---

 ### **Step 1: Confirming SQL Injection Vulnerability**

-The initial step was to identify and confirm the SQL injection vulnerability in the target URL (`http://www.example.com/?id=1`).
-This is the critical entry point for all subsequent exploitation.
+The first step was to confirm whether the target URL (`http://www.example.com/?id=1`) was vulnerable to SQL injection.

 #### **Command:**
 ```bash
 sqlmap -u "http://www.example.com/?id=1"
 ```

-#### **What SQLMap Does:**
+#### **Rationale:**
-- **Injection Testing:** SQLMap attempts various payloads to test for SQLi, such as `id=1 AND 1=1` or UNION-based injections.
-- **DBMS Identification:** It determines the database type (e.g., MySQL, PostgreSQL) to tailor queries.
-- **Injection Type Discovery:** SQLMap reports whether the vulnerability is Boolean-based, UNION-based, or error-based.
+I used SQLMap to automatically test the `id` parameter for SQLi vulnerabilities by injecting payloads like `id=1 AND 1=1`.
+SQLMap’s capability to detect and classify SQLi types is crucial because it determines the injection method, such as Boolean-based, UNION-based, or error-based injection.

 #### **Output:**
 ```plaintext